lauren4c/list-maker/README.md

 The 7-day timeline limited the time and features I was able to put into this app.
 Given more time, I would like to do the following:

 -Implement `Sockets.io` for real-time data updates to allow app to scale easily.
 -Allowing users to create groups for shared lists.
 Currently, to see the same lists, a user has to share their log-in information, which may not be feasible or comfortable for all users.
 By adding "groups", users could share the lists with their friends and family and each person would have their own log-in info, and still have access to the shared lists.
-This would also keep the Express-sessions cleaner.
 -Allow users to set a max budget for each item.
 I created the 'item' model with this feature in mind, so it would be a fairly-easy feature to implement.

----

-### Local Configuration:

-Want to run this project locally or us it as a jumping-off point for your next project?
-Open up terminal, and let's get going!
-(This assumes you have [Node/NPM](http://www.nodejs.org) and [React](https://reactjs.org) already installed on your system.)

-1. Run `git clone https://github.com/lauren4c/list-maker` to download the project.

-2. `cd` into the root directory `list-maker`.

-3. Run `npm install` to install the server-side dependancies.
-Then `cd client` and run `npm install` a second time to install the client-side dependencies.

-4. Head back to the root directory `cd ..` and set up the database: `sequelize db:create list-maker` and `sequelize db:create list-maker-test` followed by `sequelize db:migrate`

-5. This project uses `express-session`, so let's get that set up locally, too.
-Enter `touch .env` while in the root directory, then add `cookieSecret=" <enter a string of your choice here> "` to the `.env` file.

-6. Finally, in the root directory run `npm run dev` to start the client and back-end side servers.
-It should open up the site in your browser automatically, but you can always go to http://localhost:3000 manually.

-##### Happy Hacking!

 ---